 A primary that combines confident routines with ambitious outcomes.
 Lethbridge Primary School serves pupils aged 4 to 11 and operates at close to capacity, with 476 pupils on roll and a published capacity of 490.

-The headline performance picture is unusually strong for a state primary.
-In 2024, 93% of pupils met the expected standard in reading, writing and maths combined, and 43% achieved the higher standard.
-Scaled scores were also high, with reading at 111, maths at 108, and grammar, punctuation and spelling at 111.
+The headline performance picture remains strong for a state primary.
+In the 2024-25 / 2025 dataset, 80% of pupils met the expected standard in reading, writing and maths combined, and 10% achieved the higher standard.
+Scaled scores were also above typical levels, with reading at 108, maths at 105, and grammar, punctuation and spelling at 108.
 This is a school where academic expectations translate into results.

 Leadership is stable.
 Lisa Mayes is the headteacher, and she was described as newly appointed in the May 2017 inspection letter, indicating a tenure beginning around 2017.

-For families, the main practical factor is demand.
-Reception entry runs through Swindon’s co-ordinated admissions system and the school has been oversubscribed in the latest available application data.
+For families, the main practical factor is admissions planning.
+Reception entry runs through Swindon’s co-ordinated admissions system, so families should check the current council timetable and the school’s admissions criteria before applying.

 Lethbridge’s culture is built around explicit values and clear routines.
 The school sets a term-by-term values focus, rotating through Respect, Friendship, Tolerance, Courage, Responsibility and Honesty.
 These are not presented as abstract virtues; the school spells out what each value “looks like” and “sounds like”, and pupils are encouraged to notice and nominate peers who demonstrate them.